Euforia (wrestler)

+José Leobardo Moreno León (born December 5, 1974), better known by his ring name Euforia, is a Mexican luchador, who works for Consejo Mundial de Lucha Libre (CMLL).
+A second generation wrestler, Euforia is the father of Soberano Jr., who also wrestles in CMLL.

-Euforia is currently in his second stint with the Los Nuevos Infernales stable, under the leadership of El Satánico.
-He was formerly a part of Los Cancerberos del Infierno under the leadership of Virus, while also forming a tag team with Nosferatu.
-He was also formerly a part of Los Guerreros del Infierno/Los Guerreros Laguneros under the leadership of Último Guerrero.
+Euforia is in his second stint with the Los Nuevos Infernales stable, under the leadership of El Satánico.
+He was formerly a part of Los Cancerberos del Infierno, under the leadership of Virus, while also forming a tag team with Nosferatu.
+He was also formerly a part of Los Guerreros del Infierno/Los Guerreros Laguneros, under the leadership of Último Guerrero.

 Personal life

-As Euforia has never been unmasked in the ring via a Lucha de Apuestas ("Bet match") his real name is not a matter of public knowledge, a lucha libre tradition where the names of enmascarados (masked wrestlers) are not reported on.
-He was born on December 5, 1974 in Torreón, Coahuila, Mexico, son of Pablo Moreno Román.
+Jose Leobardo Moreno Leon was born on December 5, 1974, in Torreón, Coahuila, Mexico, son of Pablo Moreno Román.
 Moreno was a professional wrestler known under the ring name "El Soberano" ("the Sovereign").
 Euforia's older brother, Pablo Moreno Leon, wrestled under the ring name Stranger until his death in 2000.
 A younger brother works under the ring name "El Hijo del Soberano" ("The son of El Soberano").
 Euforia's son, born August 12, 1993, followed in his father's and grandfather's footsteps and became a professional wrestler in 2007.
-He was originally known as "El Niete del Soberano" ("The Grandson of El Soberano") but is better known under the ring name El Soberano Jr. / El Soberano, both of which are used interchangeably.
+He was originally known as "El Nieto del Soberano" ("The Grandson of El Soberano") but is better known under the ring names El Soberano Jr. / El Soberano, both of which are used interchangeably.

 Professional wrestling career

-The wrestler currently known as Euforia made his professional wrestling debut on May 28, 1990 under the name "Soberano Jr." ("Sovereign Jr.").
+Moreno made his professional wrestling debut on May 28, 1990, under the name "Soberano Jr." ("Sovereign Jr.").
 He wrestled for many years alongside both his father and his brother on the Mexican independent circuit, especially around his home region in Torreón, Coahuila.
 Soberano made his Consejo Mundial de Lucha Libre (CMLL) debut on April 23, 2006, in the second match of the show.
 He only wrestled a limited number of matches before disappearing from CMLL shows.